katensullivan55/horiseon-challenge/README.md

 ## Installation

 Submit pull request to download code, to use for your own purposes.
-To reccomend larger changes, submit issues request.
+To reccomend larger changes, submit an issue.

 ## Usage